marknettle/set-route53/README.md

   * or the ZONE variable set in the script

   this zone should include a trailing dot (.)
-* appropriate credentials to update Route 53
+* appropriate credentials to update Route 53.
+Either
-  * this can be provided by running `aws configure`, which populates `~/.aws/credentials`
+  * in `~/.aws/credentials`, which you can do with `aws configure`
-  * or you can provide the instance with an IAM role which is assigned an appropriate policy, such as that in `set-route53-role.json`
+  * or use an IAM instance role which has the policy elements from [`set-route53-policy.json`](set-route53-policy.json)

 ## usage
 `set-route53.sh`